Why and whence the Hilbert space in quantum theory?: Abstract

 \section{Abstract}

 We explain why and how the Hilbert space comes about in quantum theory.
-The axiomatic structures of a vector space, of scalar product, of orthogonality, and of the linear functional are derivable from the statistical description of quantum micro-events and from Hilbertian sum of squares $|\frak a_1|^2+|\frak a_2|^2+\cdots$.
+The axiomatic structures of vector space, of scalar product, of orthogonality, and of the linear functional are derivable from the statistical description of quantum micro-events and from Hilbertian sum of squares $|\frak a_1|^2+|\frak a_2|^2+\cdots$.
 The latter leads (non"=axiomatically) to the standard writing of the Born formula $\fr=|\langle\psi|\varphi\rangle|^2$.
 As a corollary, the status of Pythagorean theorem, the concept of a length, and the 6"~th Hilbert problem undergo a quantum `revision'.
-An issue of deriving the normed topology is likely solvable in the affirmative and has been stated as a mathematical problem.
+An issue of deriving the norm topology may no have a short-length solution (too many abstract math"=axioms) but is likely solvable in the affirmative; the problem is reformulated as a mathematical one.\\[-4ex]